-$(c-addr_1 u_1 c-addr_2 u_2 -- c-addr_2 u_3 n)$
+$(c-addr_1 u_1 c-addr_2 u_2 - - c-addr_2 u_3 n)$

-Perform substitution on the string c- $addr_1$ u_1 placing the result at string c- $addr_2$ u_2 , returning c- $addr_2$ and u_3 , the length of the resulting string.
-An ambiguous condition occurs if the resulting string will not fit into c- $addr_2$ u_2 or if c- $addr_2$ is the same as c- $addr_1$.
+Perform substitution on the string c- $addr_1 u_1$ placing the result at string c- $addr_2 u{2,3}$, returning c- $addr_2$ and u{37} the length of the resulting string.
+An ambiguous condition occurs if the resulting string will not fit into c- $addr_2 u_2$ or if c- $addr_2$ is the same as c- $addr_1$.
 The return value n is positive on success and indicates the number of substitutions made.
 A negative value for n indicates that an error occurred, leaving c- $addr_2$ u_3 undefined.
+Negative values of n are implementation defined except for values in table 9.1 THROW code assignments.

-Substitution occurs from the start of c- $addr_1$ in one pass and is non-recursive.
+Substitution occurs left-to-right from the start of c-addr1 in one pass and is non-recursive.

-When a substitution name, surrounded by '%' (ASCII \$25) delimiters is encountered by SUBSTITUTE, the following occurs:
+When a text of a potential substitution name, surrounded by '%' (ASCII \$25) delimiters is encountered by SUBSTITUTE, the following occurs:

-- a) If the name is null, a single delimiter character is substituted, i.e., %% is replaced by %. - b) If the name is a valid substitution name, the leading and trailing delimiter characters and the enclosed substitution name are replaced by the substitution text. - c) If the name is not a valid substitution name, the name with leading and trailing delimiters is passed unchanged to the output.
+- a) If the name is null, a single delimiter character is substituted passed to the output, i.e., %% is replaced by %.
+The current number of substitutions is not changed. - b) If the name_text is a valid substitution name acceptable to 17.6.2.2141 REPLACES, the leading and trailing delimiter characters and the enclosed substitution name are replaced by the substitution text.
+The current number of substitutions is incremented. - c) If the name text is not a valid substitution name, the name with leading and trailing delimiters is passed unchanged to the output.
+The current number of substitutions is not changed. - d) Parsing of the input string resumes after the trailing delimiter.